vexy/voting_platform/README.md

 ```

 ## Deployment info
+Deployment is performed with [Truffle](https://trufflesuite.com/) CLI.

 > _Currently, **only** test-nets are supported._
-Deployment will be performed with `Truffle CLI`.
 _TBD_

 ---